Abd-Elfattah5/alx-system_engineering-devops/README.md

-this file is just first trial
+#!/bin/bash
+this is a readme file i hope to pass